stryker2k2/react-website-yt-1/README.md

 ### Development Environment

-Using Ubuntu 18.04 with Visual Studio Code running and `npm` for real-time webpage updates.
+Using Ubuntu 18.04 with Visual Studio Code running and `npm start` for real-time webpage updates.